New Emails Suggest Steele, Ohr, Maybe Fusion Were in Bed with Russian Oligarch

 Steele wanted to meet with Ohr in person but there was no correspondence again until March 2017.
 They spoke on the phone after that.

-Ohr met with Steele on July 30th.
+Ohr met with Steele on July 30th and Peter Strzok opened up the Russia-Trump collusion probe the next day.
 Steele finished installments of the dossier on July 19 and 26.

 In 2016, Paul Manafort and Deripaska were in a dispute over a failed business deal involving Ukrainian cable companies.
 Manafort is currently on trial for bank fraud and tax evasion.